NNgen/nngen/README.rst

    corresponding registers.
 -  Write ‘1’ to Start register (address 16)
 -  Polling Busy register (address 20) by a while-loop
 -  Read the computation results from the output address.
+Note that the output data also has a dedicated aligned shape. **Please check the “aligned_shape” in the synthesis log.**

 Related project
 ===============